jlink/property-based-testing/pbt-java/src/test/java/pbt/hwayne/can_afford.md

     ...
 ```

-There are negative sums but since the property uses (more or less) the same code
+There are __negative sums__, but since the property uses (more or less) the same code
-as oracle that the domain code uses for total cost calculation _both_ will arrive
+as oracle that the domain code uses for total cost calculation, _both_ will arrive
 at the same negative value.
 My mistake, I definitely forgot one part of the property, so I add it: